nisargjain/machine-learning-and-pattern-recognition/README.md

 All codes are in MATLAB.
-The course are for relevant coursework of MLPR conducted at LNMIIT.
+The codes are for relevant coursework of MLPR conducted at LNMIIT.